KarolineA/KarolineA/README.md

 ![Github Badge](https://img.shields.io/badge/-Github-000?style=flat-square&logo=Github&logoColor=white&link=https://github.com/KarolineA)

+**:computer: I'm Full Stack Developer!

+:house_with_garden: I’m from Brazil.

+:books: I’m currently learning everything.

+:outbox_tray: 2021 Goals: create a new project and find a new job.**

 <!--
 **KarolineA/KarolineA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.